vasilakisfil/Introspected-REST/README.md

 making response's load much smaller, although this is not a requiremend as in Introspected REST.

-Although we support initiatives that allow developers to serve metadata on the side, like Hydra does with dereferencable content, we can't miss the fact that Hydra has become a very complex specification and still it's type system is a weak one.
+Although we support initiatives that allow API designers to serve metadata on the side, like Hydra does with dereferencable content, we can't miss the fact that Hydra has become a very complex specification and still it's type system is a weak one.
 We firmly believe that MicroTypes for actions (Hydra's equivelent to operations)